Makin-Things/bom-radar-card/README.md

 ## Description

-The new Austalian BOM radar products (mobile app and https://weather.bom.gov.au/) now use map tiles to distribute the radar images.
-This allows for one continous map that can be zoomed and panned seamlessly.
+The new Australian BOM radar products (mobile app and https://weather.bom.gov.au/) now use map tiles to distribute the radar images.
+This allows for one continuous map that can be zoomed and panned seamlessly.
 This card allows this to be displayed within Home Assistant.

 ![BOM Radar card](https://raw.githubusercontent.com/makin-things/bom-radar-card/master/bom-radar-card.gif)